Carcinoma of the cervix

 Invasive cervical carcinoma is thought to arise from the transformation of cervical intraepithelial neoplasia (CIN).

-Cervical carcinoma arises from the squamo-columnar junction.
+Cervical squamous cell carcinoma arises from the squamocolumnar junction while adenocarcinomas arise from the endocervix.
 This is situated on the ectocervix in younger patients though regresses into the endocervical canal with age.
 Hence cervical tumours tend to be exophytic in younger patients and endophytic with advancing age.

 Although the FIGO staging system is clinically based, the revised 2009 FIGO staging encourages imaging as an adjunct to clinical staging.
 MRI can stratify patients to the optimum treatment group of primary surgery or combined chemotherapy and radiotherapy.
 Tumours stage IIa and below are treated with surgery.

-CT in general is not very useful in assessment of the primary tumour but can be useful in assessing advanced disease.
-It is performed primarily to assess adenopathy but also has roles in defining advanced disease, monitoring distant metastasis, planning the placement of radiation ports, and guiding percutaneous biopsy.
+CT in general is not very useful in assessment of the primary tumour, but it can be useful in assessing advanced disease.
+It is performed primarily to assess adenopathy, but also has roles in defining advanced disease, monitoring distant metastasis, planning the placement of radiation ports, and guiding percutaneous biopsy.

-On CT, the primary tumour can be hypo-attenuating or iso-attenuating (~ 50 % 19) to normal cervical stroma after administration of intravenous contrast material.
+On CT, the primary tumour can be hypoenhancing or isoenhancing to normal cervical stroma (~50% 19).

-PET-CT in conjunction with pelvic MRI is widely considered to be the optimum imaging strategy to stage cervical carcinoma.
+PET-CT in conjunction with pelvic MRI is often used as an imaging strategy in helping stage cervical carcinoma.

 A dedicated MRI protocol is often useful for optimal imaging assessment.